View real-time energy output

 The program is not designed to reduce customers' electric bills.
 Rather, it offers an easy, affordable way to meet your electric needs with clean, renewable energy.
 Because solar power currently costs more than traditional energy resources, the energy blocks available from the Bright Arizona Community Solar Program will add to your monthly electric bill.
 But the price you'll pay for each block will remain fixed for 20 years under ACC-approved program rules, so you may realize future savings if the cost of traditional energy resources increases.

 The program makes the benefits of clean, green solar power more widely available.
 While UES provides incentives to help reduce the up-front cost of installing a PV array at your home or business, those systems remain quite expensive.
-A standalone system may not be an option for many customers, including renters, low-income residents or those whose rooftops are shaded by trees or nearby buildings.
+A standalone system may not be an option for many customers, including renters, limited-income residents or those whose rooftops are shaded by trees or nearby buildings.
 The Bright Arizona Community Solar Program offers an easy, affordable way for anyone to invest in solar energy for a home or business.

 The program is available to UES customers paying Residential Service (R-01), Small General Service (SGS-10), and Large General Service (LGS-13) rates.